86percent/docs/index.md

 layout: default
 ---

-# 86% documentation

 86% is a platform that lets you integrate seamlessly conversationnal interfaces within your native applications, iOS and Android.
 It has 2 main components :
-* A [web interface](https://editor.86percent.co) that lets you define your scenarios.
+* A [web interface](https://editor.86percent.co) that lets you define your scenarios: the Bot Editor.
-* A mobile SDK, available on Android and iOS that lets you "play" these scenarios.
+* A Mobile SDK, available on Android and iOS that lets you "play" these scenarios.

 ![Global Architecture](/resources/global_architecture.svg)